Leaves of absence

 Family Medical Leave Act (FMLA)

 Regularly appointed employees and regular substitutes, if eligible, may apply for a leave under the federal Family Medical Leave Act (FMLA).
 The FMLA provides up to 12 weeks of health benefits, beginning on the first day of maternity or childcare leave (even if CAR days have been exhausted).
 All other FMLA leaves are unpaid, and include care of a child under age 1, adoption, the start of foster care, caring for an ill family member or treating a serious personal health condition, among others.
 You are eligible if you have worked at least 12 full months prior to the first day of your leave (the months need not be consecutive) or for 1,250 hours (equivalent to one school year under DOE regulations) over the previous 12 months.
 The leave can be intermittent or can be a reduced work schedule, for example for medical treatments.
-There is a specialist in each UFT borough office who can answer your questions regarding FMLA leaves.
+Per the 2023 contract, the DOE will now provide guidance on how staff may apply for a Family and Medical Leave Act (FMLA) intermittent leave at the school-level and submit medical documentation in a confidential manner.
+This change reflects the needs of employees who need to take off regular, but not continuous, time to receive fertility treatments.

 - Leave of absence without pay for restoration of health